A Digital Nomad Guide to New York

 The Voyager HQ in New York is a meeting place for all those involved in the travel industry.
 The space includes 50 dedicated desks, a communal kitchen, three private offices and various sizes of meeting rooms.
 Regular events such as a happy hour or roundtable discussion facilitate exchange and getting to know each other within the community.
 Memberships are available for $249 per month which includes a private locker, a physical mailing address and 24/7 access to the building.
 A quota of 12 hours for use of the meeting rooms is included in the monthly price.

-Neuehouse is a 5-storey coworking space located close to Madison Square Park.
+Neuehouse is a 5-storey private workspace located close to Madison Square Park.
 Members tend to have various artistic professions, including filmmakers, architects, fashion illustrators or designers.
 The usual amenities such as high-speed internet, printer/scanner facilities and a state of the art facility are available.
 Depending on which membership package you choose, you get more and more benefits.
-The shared workspace costs $150 per month which makes NeueHouse one of the more affordable coworking spaces on this list.
 Private offices, meeting rooms of various sizes are also available.
 For artists or the like, private studios are even available for rent.

 New York is divided into the so-called five Boroughs which are Queens, Manhattan, the Bronx, Brooklyn and Staten Island.
 Then there is also Jersey City which is located very close to New York City but is actually a part of New Jersey, a completely different US state.